Hans Hahn (mathematician): Biography

 He was also interested in philosophy, and was part of a discussion group concerning Mach's positivism with Otto Neurath (who had married Hahn’s sister Olga Hahn-Neurath in 1912), and Phillip Frank prior to the First World War.
 In 1922, he helped arrange Moritz Schlick's entry into the group, which led to the founding of the Vienna Circle, the group that was at the center of logical positivist thought in the 1920s.
 His most famous student was Kurt Gödel, whose Ph.D. thesis was completed in 1929.
 After Anschluss the fact that Hans Hahn had been of partial Jewish origin caused Gödel's difficulties with getting a position at the University of Vienna.
 Within the Vienna Circle, Hahn was also known (and controversial) for using his mathematical and philosophical work to study psychic phenomena; according to Karl Menger he sometimes openly advocated further research into extrasensory perception while lecturing.

 Politically Hahn was a socialist and was chairman of the Association of Socialist University Teachers.
+He contributed to the Social Democrat magazine Der Kampf.

 Hahn's contributions to mathematics include the Hahn–Banach theorem and (independently of Banach and Steinhaus) the uniform boundedness principle.
 Other theorems include: